sifis-home/sifis-api/README.md

 - [x] Door
 - [x] Fridge

+## Usage

+The library crate by default opens a unix socket on `/var/run/sifis.sock` or to the path set in the env var `SIFIS_SERVER`.

 ## Acknowledgements

 This software has been developed in the scope of the H2020 project SIFIS-Home with GA n.
 952652.